panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 const user2: User = new Admin('admin1', true); // also OK
 ```

-But how can you benefit from understanding subtyping and substitutability?
+How can you benefit from the substitutability?

 One of the great benefits is that you can define behavior that doesn't depend on details.
 In simple words, you can create functions that accept the base type as a parameter, but then you can invoke that function with subtypes.